vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-marketplace-integration-guide/deprecated-order-logs.md

         <td>I</td>
         <td>When transforming Order data to the format demanded by the marketplace.</td>
         <td>Oops, we couldn't prepare the SKU registration in the marketplace due to {{list all errors occurred during
-            data transformation, and in case any data infringes marketplace rules}}.<p>(Connectors should list all errors at once, so the user knows all actions needed to send the SKU).</td>
+            data transformation, and in case any data infringes marketplace rules}}.
+(Connectors should list all errors at once, so the user knows all actions needed to send the SKU).</td>
         <td>Error</td>
         <td>400</td>
     </tr>